carbon-language/carbon-lang/clang/docs/ClangCommandLineReference.rst

 .. option:: -fstrict-return, -fno-strict-return

-Always treat control flow paths that fall off the end of a non-voidfunction as unreachable
+Always treat control flow paths that fall off the end of a non-void function as unreachable

 .. option:: -fstrict-vtable-pointers, -fno-strict-vtable-pointers